Introduction to Business in Asia

 The course consists of two parts.
 If you are planning to complete the Asian Programme or a Mini Minor, you should take both parts of the course (3 + 2 credits).

 Students can complete the coursework according to their own schedule during the course period.
-Additionally, there will be some exercises given in February that need to be completed within that month.
+Additionally, there will be some exercises given that need to be completed within that month.

 Grading: pass / fail